Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 Proper fall lawn care includes watering deeply and less frequently to support deep root development and ensure your lawn stays hydrated throughout the season.

 Provide 1-1.5 inches of water per week, including rainfall, to promote deep-root growth.
-Modify your watering schedule according to the weather conditions, and avoid overwatering during cooler periods.
+Adjust your watering schedule based on weather conditions and avoid overwatering during cooler periods.

 Pro Tip